 Article 2 Definitions and interpretation

-Terms used in this document shall have the meaning of the definitions included in Article 2 of the CACM Regulation and Article 2 of the Electricity Regulationand EnC Electricity Regulation, where bidding zones of the Energy Community are mentioned.
+Terms used in this document shall have the meaning of the definitions included in Article 2 of the CACM Regulation and Article 2 of the Electricity Regulation and, where bidding zones and bidding zone borders of the Energy Community are mentioned, their equivalent provisions in the EnC CACM Regulation and the EnC Electricity Regulation. .

 In this document, unless the context clearly indicates otherwise: